yogsototh/resume/content/06_Presentation.md

   to writing the server which handled the requests and serve the REST API.
   And also write a full javascript client that displayed nicely the informations.

-- I've also written an iOS application to manage passwords[^4]
+- I've also written an iOS application to manage passwords[^4].

-- I made some relatively popular blog posts considering my articles are most highly technical[^5]
+- I am the author of some quite popular blog posts[^5].

-For a more exhaustive list of my recent projects, you could check my github account: [github.com/yogsototh](https://github.com/yogsototh)
+For an almost exhaustive list of my projects, you could check my github account: [github.com/yogsototh](https://github.com/yogsototh)

 [^10]: To be more precise in Grammatical Inference